ECON 7122 - Macroeconomics IV

 General Course Information

-Course Code ECON 7122 Course Macroeconomics IV Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 3514 or ECON 7096 or equivalent Assumed Knowledge ECON 3519 or ECON 7227 or Static general equilibrium models & optimisation theory Course Description This course serves as an introduction to more advanced methods and theories.
-Techniques may include a more formal treatment of comparative statics, dynamics and stability analysis and may involve matrix algebra as well as simple differential and difference equations.
-The course typically introduces the student to dynamic stochastic general equilibrium models and the theory of rational expectations equilibrium as a tool to construct models for policy examination.
+Course Code ECON 7122 Course Macroeconomics IV Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Prerequisites ECON 3514 or ECON 7096 or equivalent Assumed Knowledge ECON 3519 or ECON 7227 or Static general equilibrium models & optimisation theory Course Description This course serves as an introduction to more advanced methods and theories.
+Techniques include a more formal treatment of comparative statics, dynamics and stability analysis and may involve matrix algebra as well as simple differential and difference equations.
+The goal of the course is typically to introduce the student to dynamic stochastic general equilibrium models as well as the theory of rational expectations equilibrium.

 Course Learning OutcomesOn successful completion of this course students will be able to: